-Example: Style Pane Quickstart - A tutorial introduction to using the Style pane in the Contents pane to apply color, symbology, size and rotation to areas, lines and points in drawings.
+Example: Style Pane Quickstart - A tutorial introduction to using the Style pane to apply color, symbology, size and rotation to areas, lines and points in drawings.

 Example: Format a Drawing using the Style Pane - In this example we provide a first, step by step look at how to format areas in a drawing using the Style pane.
 We can specify the same formatting for all areas or use a field to automatically set formatting, a process usually known as thematic formatting.

 Example: Format the Size of City Points by Population - A common GIS task is to format the size of points in a drawing based on some value.
 For example, the size of points that represent cities might be formatted based on the value of the city's population, with cities that have larger populations being marked by larger point icons.
 This is an example of thematic formatting and is easy to do using the Style pane.

 Example: Add, Delete and Edit Thematic Formatting Intervals - This topic provides a step by step example of adding, deleting and editing intervals in the Style pane that are used for thematic formatting.

 Example: Style Properties in the mfd_meta Table - Style properties for drawings such as colors for areas are stored in human readable JSON values as properties in the mfd_meta system table.
 This example shows how we can copy formatting from one drawing to another by simply copying values between records in the mfd_meta table.

 Example: Formatting Tricks - The visualization capabilities of Manifold using Style can be exploited to provide many visual effects.
 This topic provides some examples of how to use Style in unexpected ways to create a range of more elaborate effects.

 Example: Change the Contrast of an Image - In this example we use the Style dialog to change the contrast of an image.